pierluc-io/pokedex-azure/pokeapi-resource/readme.md

-# pokeapi-resource-list
+# pokeapi-resource

-> Returns PokéAPI resource list for a specified endpoint
+> Returns PokéAPI resource for a specified resource and id

 ## Install